 You are here

-For a more complete guide see Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations (8th edition).
+For a more complete guide see the most recent addition of Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations.
 Numbers below in bold designate sections in the Turabian manual.
-See also The Chicago Manual of Style (16th edition).
+See also the most recent addition of The Chicago Manual of Style.

 For a helpful online guide to writing and grammar, including practice exercises, see the Purdue Online Writing Lab.